companieshouse/dissolution-web/README.md

 If you want to make a change:

-1. CTRL-C to to stop the docker-compose process
+1. CTRL-C to stop the docker-compose process
 2. Run `docker-compose up`